guzba/curly/README.md

 You can ask a Curly instance how long its queue is (`queueLen`) and if you think that is too long, you can call `clearQueue`.
 Clearing the queue will unblock all threads waiting for responses and each queued request will have an error stating it was canceled.

+## A key difference from Nim's std/httpclient

+When using Nim's std/httplcient, it is expected that you use a new HttpClient or AsyncHttpClient for each request.
+This is both not needed and a bad idea with Curly.

+This is because Curly reuses connections instead of setting them up and tearing them down for each request.
+A Curly instance should be long-lived, probably for the entire process lifespan.

+It is a great starting point to simply have `let curl* = newCurly()` at the top of your program and use it everywhere for any number of requests from any number of threads.

 ## Production tested

 I have been using Curly in a production web server to make 20k+ HTTPS requests per minute on a tiny VM for a while now without any trouble.